abaddon/POC_DDD_ddmandate/README.md

  2. Mantain each aggregate completly indipendent from the others
  3. Be able to separate the aggregates managed in the same app in 2  or more app one for aggregate for example with a very limited effort and touching only the most external part.

 ## Step 1.
 Domain discovery

+The domain that I decided to analyse is the creation of a Direct Debit

 to manage the subscription of a  Direct Debit mandate.